 Many married people who plan on seeing a counselor wonder: “Do marriage counselors ever suggest divorce?”
 Some are anxious over what they might be faced with when they go and see a counselor.

 Will (s)he try and mend their relationship?
 Will the counseling provoke an argument, or give us relief from constant bickering?
 Will a marriage counselor suggest divorce?
 And what to do about it if they do?

 Will it make things worse at home?
 Or will the liberation finally come?
 Read on to learn what you should and shouldn’t expect from marriage counseling.

 Do marriage counselors ever suggest divorce?

 The short answer is – no. Unless there’s abuse, and then only in one-on-one sessions with the victim.
-Counselors in general avoid giving any sort of an advice.
+Counselors, in general, avoid giving any sort of advice.

 The reason?
 The psychotherapist shouldn’t serve as judges, even when it would be welcomed.
 Psychology is founded in affirm the belief that a person is and should be in power of their own lives and decisions.

 Do marriage counselors ever suggest divorce – the long answer.
 Even though you won’t hear your counselor explicitly say: “You should get a divorce”, you could expect them to facilitate such a decision in some cases.